Almost coherent modules and almost coherent sheaves: Introduction

 \begin{thm} (Theorem~\ref{almost-proper-mapping}) Let $R$ be a universally coherent\footnote{Any finitely presented $R$-algebra $A$ is coherent} ring with an ideal $\m$ such that $\widetilde{\m}\coloneqq \m\otimes_R \m$ is $R$-flat and $\m^2=\m$.
 And let $f\colon X \to Y$ be a proper morphism of finitely presented $R$-schemes with quasi-compact $Y$.
 Then $\bf{R}f_*$ carries $\bf{D}^*_{acoh}(X)^a$ to $\bf{D}^*_{acoh}(Y)^a$ for $*\in \{``\ \text{''}, -, +, b\}$. \end{thm}

-The essential idea of the proof is to reduce Theorem~\ref{thm:intro-almost-proper-schemes} to the classical Proper Mapping Theorem over an universally coherent base \cite[Theorem I.8.1.3]{FujKato}.
+The essential idea of the proof is to reduce Theorem~\ref{thm:intro-almost-proper-schemes} to the classical Proper Mapping Theorem over a universally coherent base \cite[Theorem I.8.1.3]{FujKato}.
 The key input to make this reduction work is Theorem~\ref{thm:intro-global-approximation}.

 We also prove a version of the Almost Proper Mapping Theorem for a morphism of formal schemes: